-Individuals should use the FRV's Gifts Benefits and Hospitality Declaration form available on the intranet.
+FRV employees should use FRV's Gifts Benefits and Hospitality Declaration form to declare non-token offers of gifts and hospitality.
 The completed form must then be submitted to the Manager Governance and Compliance for recording in the Register.

-Access to the Register is restricted to relevant FRV staff.
+Access to the Register is restricted to relevant FRV employees.
 FRV's Audit, Risk and Compliance Committee will receive an annual report with details of the administration and quality control of the Gifts, Benefits and Hospitality Policy, processes and Register.
 The report will include analysis of FRV's gifts, benefits and hospitality risks (including multiple offers from the same source and offers from business associates), risk mitigation measures and any proposed improvements.